- How is your work copyrighted?

 - If you are a web developer and you want to contribute to our open-source code, you find all the details in GitHub here.
 If you need help to get started you can get in touch with our software development team.

 - And it is also very helpful if you can support us financially.
 You can make a donation here.

 We fully support readers translating and sharing our work informally in their own personal networks.
 However, we do not currently have the capacity to manage any collaborations on a more official translation project.

 Any current job openings are listed on our Jobs page.

 Our World in Data is always a work in progress.
 We will be working on this for many years.
-We have a list of all current and future data-entries that shows which topics we will cover in this publication.
-We will be writing 275 entries.
-For all entries we have started to collect material and this collection includes much more than ten thousand references to visualisations, data sources, and research papers.
+For all articles and entries we have started to collect material and this collection includes much more than ten thousand references to visualisations, data sources, and research papers.